open-pwa/open-pwa/README.md

 ## News

 ### 17.07.2020
-Google Created Project Carlo that will eliminate the most biggest problems of electron (the packaging of chrome) we will use it as the fundation to allow desktop apps as it is using simply JS+pupeteer(Browser Control) it is a good fit while it solves not all problems that we solve as for example open-pwa:// integration it is a big game changer "the idea is amazing i am shoked that i did not have it" Quoted from Frank Lemanschik
+Google Created Project Carlo that will eliminate the most biggest problems of electron (the packaging of chrome) we will use it as the fundation to allow desktop apps as it is using simply JS+pupeteer(Browser Control) it is a good fit while it solves not all problems that we solve as for example open-pwa:// integration it is a big game changer

+"the idea is amazing i am shoked that i did not have it" Quoted from Frank Lemanschik

+There is a discussion in https://news.ycombinator.com/item?id=18355345 which shows that Open-PWA is still the way to go as it manages the nodejs or serverside dependency while chrome manages updates it self.
 - https://github.com/GoogleChromeLabs/carlo